 Proof: We mimic the standard procedure of selecting an n-by-n non-singular Boolean matrix uniformly at random.
 Recall that this process proceeds in iterations such that in the ith iteration we select a row that is linearly independent of the previous i-1 rows.
-The number of such choices is $2^n - 2^{i-1}$, and the problem that we shall face soon is efficiently determining how many of these choices precede a given n-bit string.
-But before doing so, we note that the number of n-by-n non-singular matrices is
+The number of such choices is $2^n - 2^{i-1}$, and so the number of non-singular n-by-n matrices is